-The board of directors will consider any written or electronic communication from our stockholders to the board, a committee of the board or any individual director should rector should submit written or electronic communications to our Secretary at our principal executive offices, which shall include contact information for such stockholder.
-All communications from stockholders received will be forwarded by our Secretary to the board of directors, a committee of the board or an individual director, as appropriate, on a periodic basis, but in any event no later than the board of director's next scheduled meeting.
+The board of directors will consider any written or electronic communication from our stockholders to the board, a committee of the board or any individual director.
+Any stockholder who wishes to communicate to the board of directors, a committee of the board or any individual director should submit written or electronic communications to our Secretary at our principal executive offices, which shall include contact information for such stockholder.
+All communications from stockholders received will be forwarded by our Secretary to the board of directors, a committee of the board or an individual director, as appropriate, on a periodic basis, but in any event no later than the board of directors' next scheduled meeting.
 The board of directors, a committee of the board, or individual directors, as appropriate, will consider and review carefully any communications from stockholders forwarded by our Secretary.